EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1b.
 Moving Files About in Github

-One of the first things I struggled with when I first started to use Github was how to move files.
-I got very frustrated but soon realised

 ## 1c.
 Changing File Names & Deleting Files

 There are a number of ways to change file names and delete files.
-You can do this in R studio, but my preferred way is to
+You can do this in R studio, but my preferred way is to use

 ## 1d.
 Undoing Commits